 Frequent and thorough monitoring by one of our general dentists helps you avoid these problems.
 On very few occasions, impacted canines may not need further intervention.
 However, the majority of the time, they require additional treatment.

-Regardless of where you live in Texas, we have dentists to address your specific dental problems.
+We have dentists to address your specific dental problems.
 You and your family will benefit from our dental services.

 At Lovett Dental, we think you deserve a choice for any specialty care necessary.
 You can access any of the following specialty services: